chihacknight/chihacknight.org/_posts/events/2022-06-28-devon-braunstein.md

 With broadband infrastructure nearly ubiquitous throughout the city, why do so many households still lack high-speed, reliable internet?

 In this talk, we will review internet connectivity trends in Chicago from a socio-economic perspective, dig into the meaning of digital equity and inclusion, discuss the City’s progress to date, and lay out a strategy for achieving digital equity by placing community members at the center of the work.
+We will also discuss the approach of the Chicago Digital Equity Council and discuss ways to get involved in closing the digital divide once and for all.

 ---